profmdipierro/cpsc445/final_project/README.md

 2) Implement Agglomerative Clustering (https://towardsdatascience.com/agglomerative-clustering-and-dendrograms-explained-29fc12b85f23) The program would take a matrix of all to all distances between point i and point j (notice the matrix is symmetrical) and return a dendrogram.

-3) Implement a program that takes as import a list of polygon (where a polygon is a list of coordinates of points) and find sets of two polygons that overlap.
+3) Implement a program that reads a list of polygons (where a polygon is a list of coordinates of points) and find sets of two polygons that overlap.

 4) Given an implicit equation of the form f(x,y) < 0 which defines a shape.
 Find numerically the area of the shape by slicing the shape in y and parallezing the solving of f(x,y) == 0 for each fixed slice y.